 Hello, my friends.
-With so many bloody battles behind us, the biggest fight is yet to come and it shall be as harrowing as the four-cornered panels can contain.
+With so many bloody battles behind us, the biggest fight is yet to come, and it shall be as harrowing as the four-cornered panels are able to contain.
 On that note, I welcome you to the final part of my special series called…

 In the initial part of this historical look back upon the franchise’s expansion into the realm of comics, we’ve had a pair of collector’s editions that helped lay the initial groundwork for its first two outings, a now-defunct company doing its own expansive take on those two exact games while also adding some creative touches upon it and a pair of prequel comics that came within the same games that they were promoting.
 For our last look at books serving as tie-ins to this series, we now venture into the 2010s as we start to focus on one singular game.
 Before we get there however, we need to quickly mention one entry in particular.